Joseph G. Butler Jr.

 Joseph Green Butler Jr. (December 21, 1840 – December 20, 1927) was an American industrialist, philanthropist, and popular historian.
 He is remembered primarily for establishing the first museum in the United States dedicated solely to American art.

 Early years

 He was born in the industrial town of Temperance Furnace, Mercer County, Pennsylvania, the son of Joseph Green and Temperance (Orwig) Butler.
-His family's presence in the country traced back to the period preceding the American Revolution.
+His family's presence in the country is traced back to the period preceding the American Revolution.
 Joseph G. Butler Jr.'s Anglo-Irish ancestors emigrated from the vicinity of Dublin to colonial America in 1759.
 According to Joseph G. Butler Jr.'s obituary, his father, Joseph Green Butler, was a "widely known iron manufacturer and blast furnace expert".
 His grandfather, Joseph Butler, established the first blast furnace in central Pennsylvania.
 When Butler was still a child, his family relocated to Niles, Ohio, where he attended a village school along with future president William McKinley.